 With that in mind, I came up with a few ideas for activities that teachers can do with little setup and/or planning.
-The good thing is that they’re still somewhat educational (internet searches are an important skill, right?)
-Consequently, I’m doing my Tech Tuesday post on Monday so that the teachers at my site can have some time to read this and maybe try one of them this week.
+The good thing is that they’re still somewhat educational (internet searches are an essential skill, right?)!
+While some of these require technology, others can simply be done with good old pencil and paper.

 Top _____ Lists

-As much as I personally hate articles that are entitled “_____ Reasons Why……” or “The Top _______ Skills You need” or something in that vein, these types of lists can be fun for students when you open it up to their interests.
-Just imagine the excitement when you let someone write their Top 10 One Direction Songs of All Time!
+As much as I hate articles that are entitled “_____ Reasons Why……” or “The Top _______ Skills You need,” or something in that vein, these types of lists can be fun for students when you open it up to their interests.
+Just imagine the excitement when you let someone write their Top 10 Kanye West Songs of All Time!
 The key is that the list be based on what they’re excited about, not what you think is interesting.

 I try not to give too many suggestions because I think it stifles their creativity, but some ideas are: